Costaki33/COE-379L-Projects/project4/README.md

 ```

 ### File Set up
 Download the Labeled From the Wild dataset from this link: `http://vis-www.cs.umass.edu/lfw/`.
 Click on the `download` section and click on 'All images as gzipped tar file' to download the zip file.
+We removed half of the images to
+make the processing easier, please remove half of the files.

 ### Testing